A fantastic television ad by Ally Bank, in my view best describes how Limited Partners (LPs) as the investors committed to Venture have been fooled.

 Ask the right questions

 To help make clear to LPs what questions to ask I have added a new section to the wildly popular presentation The State of Venture Capital, the Prelude (posted originally on Slideshare) describing how an LP thought his commitment would be applied, and how it was in reality.
-See for yourself:

 We pride ourselves on a solid and no-nonsense understanding of the Venture ecosystem, top-to-bottom, which is crucial in leading to a permanent fix in Venture and to improve its performance.
 So, we back up our rational on the right side of the previous slide with the observations of how the Venture business really operates today.
-And here is how the rubber meets the road:

 The bottom line is simple.
 It is okay to deploy your money as an LP through GPs as the arbiter, but just like many Hollywood stars have found out, if you are not signing your own checks, know what they are being spent on and how – don’t be surprised your money will be taken for a ride.
 It is the nature of letting go of financial control (and really, you should not be surprised).